 1. The Parties recognize that the use of good regulatory practices in planning, designing, issuing, implementing, and reviewing measures throughout the regulatory process can promote regulatory quality, facilitate the achievement of domestic policy objectives, promote international trade and investment, economic growth, and employment.

-2. Accordingly, this Chapter sets out [US propose: FJ/ID/PH/TH/VN oppose: commitments and other] provisions with respect to good regulatory practices, including practices relating to regulatory planning, design, issuance, implementation, and review.
+2. Accordingly, this Chapter sets out [US propose: ID///VN oppose: commitments and other] provisions with respect to good regulatory practices, including practices relating to regulatory planning, design, issuance, implementation, and review.

 3. The Parties also recognize the importance of transparency in the regulatory development process and the need to engage persons that may have an interest or may otherwise be impacted by regulation, such as but not limited to women, Indigenous Peoples, persons with disabilities, rural and remote populations, minorities, and local communities, as well as MSMEs.